-In June 2015, Dr Pepper implemented the Salsify Product Content Management platform to take advantage of digital opportunities in the CPG space.
+In June 2015, Dr Pepper implemented the Salsify Product Experience Management platform to take advantage of digital opportunities in the CPG space.
 According to Jordan Ste.
 Marie, Sr. Manager of Ecommerce Marketing at Dr Pepper Snapple Group, while ecommerce is still a small piece of Dr Pepper’s business today, it holds some of the highest growth potential.
 “On one retailer alone, we’ve seen triple-digit growth over the last two years in part due to the significant effort we’ve made to optimize our digital shelf,” he said in a recent case study, Digital Content Partnerships.

 That required an agile content creation strategy across its large portfolio of brands and the ability to manage and share that content across all relevant locations, in order to compete against third-party content and images and retailer content already linked to its products (which was sometimes inaccurate or incomplete).

 Clearly, traditional ecommerce winners such as apparel and technology are no longer the only ones reaping the benefits — CPG companies, too, are seeing big results.
 According to data analytics firm 1010data, CPG ecommerce sales increased a whopping 42% last year, well ahead of overall growth in ecommerce and driven heavily by Amazon subscription sales.